A Complete Guide to Acne Treatments, Scar Types, and Solutions

 1. What are the main types of acne scars?

 The standard classes of acne scars are Boxcar, Ice Pick, Rolling scars, atrophic scars, Hypertrophic scars, and Keloid scars.
 Atrophic scars are concavities in the skin, while hypertrophic and keloid are convex because of tissue overgrowth.
-This form of skin alteration is not to be confused with a scar though it is brought by inflammation, as the name suggests.
+Inflammation causes this form of skin alteration, but it should not be confused with a scar.

 2. What is the best way to treat acne scars?